 Prepare a “House-Hunting Kit”

 Another way to keep children occupied during house tours is by bringing a house-hunting kit with you.
 This could include snacks, toys, coloring books, or a tablet to keep them entertained while you talk with the real estate agent or explore the house.
-Make sure to bring water and other essentials so you can minimize interruptions during the tours.
+Make sure to bring water and other essentials to minimize interruptions during the tours.

 If your child becomes restless, take a moment to let them unwind.
 Giving them time to play with their favorite toy or snack can help reset their mood and ensure the process goes more smoothly.